Testing wave turbulence theory for Gross-Pitaevskii system: Introduction

-Over the past few years, a significant push was made in the direction of rigorous mathematical justification of the WWTT.
+Over the past few years, a significant push was made in the direction of rigorous mathematical justification of the weak WT theory.
 The state of the art result is a claim made in \cite{hani} that the WKE~\eqref{KE0} derived from the 3D Gross-Pitaevskii equation (GPE)~\eqref{GPE} truthfully predicts evolution of the wave spectrum (under certain requirements on the initial conditions) up to a time $\delta \cdot T_{kin} $ where $ T_{kin} $ is the characteristic evolution time of the WKE and $\delta \ll 1 $.
 This result is significant from the mathematical point of view because $\delta$ is independent of the (vanishing) nonlinearity strength and the (expanding to infinity) physical size of the system.
 As such this result is the wave analog of the famous Lanford's theorem on the Boltzmann kinetic equation from colliding particle systems.
 However, this result is insufficient for physical applications, in the majority of which one is interested in evolution at times $\gtrsim T_{kin} $ when the spectrum has significantly evolved away from its initial shape, whereas at time $\delta \cdot T_{kin} $ it is still very close to the initial one.

-Thus, the main motivation of the present study is to test WWTT at the times $\gtrsim T_{kin} $ by juxtaposition of the spectra arising from the direct numerical simulations (DNS) of the 3D GPE~\eqref{GPE} and from the simulations of the WKE~\eqref{KE0}.
-Further, for the first time we explore numerically the evolution of the wave-intensity PDFs and the statistical quantities associated with it, e.g. the cumulants.
+Thus, the main motivation of the present study is to test weak WT theory at the times $\gtrsim T_{kin} $ by juxtaposition of the spectra arising from the direct numerical simulations (DNS) of the 3D GPE~\eqref{GPE} and from the simulations of the WKE~\eqref{KE0}.
+Further, we explore numerically the evolution of the wave-intensity PDFs and the statistical quantities associated with it, e.g. the cumulants.
 We show that both the spectra and the PDFs for the WKE and the GPE agree with each other very well for times $\gtrsim T_{kin} $, and we characterize the departures at later times.

+The first comparisons for the spectra, PDFs and cumulants obtained from a DNS and simulations of the weak WT closure in \cite{Tanaka} for a model 2D three-wave system (using simulations up to $ \sim 0.3 T_{kin}$).
+They arrived at favourable conclusions for validity of the weak WT theory.
+The system considered in the present work is 3D and four-wave, and our simulations extend to about $ 10 T_{kin}$.
+In addition, in the present work we take advantage of the analytical expression for the PDF in terms of the wave spectrum which was obtained in \cite{Choi_2017} and, therefore, was known at the time of writing paper \cite{Tanaka}.